-The principal in consultation with the SENCo oversees the professional development of all staff in his/her school.
-It is essential that all staff are keep up to date with SEN developments to provide effective teaching and support for pupils.
+The Principal, in consultation with the SENCo, oversees the professional development of all staff in his/her school.
+The SENCo should keep a record of all training relating to SEN.

+It is essential that all staff keep up-to-date with developments in the SEN field in order to provide effective teaching and support for pupils.
 Following attendance at relevant internal or external education and training programmes, staff members should be encouraged to disseminate the information provided to build the capacity of their colleagues.